jay-soni-official/Basic-Cafe-Management-java/README.md

 # Basic-Cafe-Management-java
-Basic Cafe Management System using JSP, Servlet, and Hibernat
+Basic Cafe Management System using JSP, Servlet, and Hibernate